chrisgilmerproj/brewday/docs/source/tutorial/features.rst

 Features
 ========

-  * Work with recipes, grains, hops and yeast
+  * Build a Recipe to know what to expect from your brew
-  * Develop recipes
+  * Develop Recipes to help you pick ingredients to match a style
-  * Understand bitterness and color
+  * Explore concepts like Bitterness, Color, and Alcohol Content

 ----